Maybe it was a one-hit-wonder, maybe it took many months or even years of trying, but it finally happened. You’re pregnant! Now what?

 What happens during your Antenatal Appointments

 On your first visit, to determine the Estimated Date of Delivery (EDD) of your baby, you will be asked when your last menstrual period was.
-If you can’t remember, don’t worry, an ultrasound scan will be done to check on size of your baby to determine your EDD.
+If you can’t remember, don’t worry, an ultrasound scan will be done to check on the size of your baby to determine your EDD.

 While ultrasound scans are not necessarily done at each visit, you will have to do the routine test at each appointment, this test checks for markers of common pregnancy complications like gestational diabetes mellitus and preeclampsia.

-Over the course of your antenatal appointments, you will be offered optional one-time tests/scans such as Harmony, first trimester screening, these will help check for fetal anomalies (FA) such as Down syndrome.
+Over the course of your antenatal appointments, you will be offered optional one-time tests/scans such as Harmony, first-trimester screening, these will help check for fetal anomalies (FA) such as Down syndrome.

 KKH Antenatal Care Clinics are operational from Monday to Friday from 8.30 am to 5.30 pm.
 Closed on Sundays and Public Holidays.